MicrosoftDocs/office-docs-powershell/sharepoint/sharepoint-ps/sharepoint/New-SPAccessServiceApplication.md

 # New-SPAccessServiceApplication

 ## SYNOPSIS
-Creates a new instance of an Access Services application in SharePoint Server 2013.
+Creates a new instance of an Access Services application in SharePoint Server.

 ## SYNTAX